 ROSEN, A TOP RANKED FIRM, Encourages Twitter, Inc. Investors With Losses to Secure Counsel Before Important Deadline in Securities Class Action Filed by the Firm – TWTR

-/EIN News/ -- NEW YORK, Sept.
-24, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Twitter, Inc. (NYSE: TWTR) between August 3, 2020 and August 23, 2022, both dates inclusive (the “Class Period”), of the important November 14, 2022 lead plaintiff deadline in the securities class action commenced by the Firm.
+NEW YORK, Sept.
+24, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Twitter, Inc. TWTR between August 3, 2020 and August 23, 2022, both dates inclusive (the "Class Period"), of the important November 14, 2022 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Twitter securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.